rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 We can look at this code as humans and see that `string1` is longer, and therefore `result` will contain a reference to `string1`.
 Because `string1` has not gone out of scope yet, a reference to `string1` will still be valid for the `println!`.
-However, what we've told Rust with the lifetime parameters is that the lifetime of the reference returned by the `longest` function is the same as the smaller of the lifetimes of the references passed in.
+However, what we’ve told Rust with the lifetime parameters is that the lifetime of the reference returned by the `longest` function is the same as the smaller of the lifetimes of the references passed in.
 Therefore, the borrow checker disallows the code in Listing 10-23 as possibly having an invalid